streambinder/unciae/network/ispsec/README.md

 # IsPsec

-This tool aims to give a quick status overview of IPsec tunnels: it check the reachability of an IP associated to the tunnel and eventually, if unreachable, it tries to restore the whole tunnel.
+This tool aims to give a quick status overview of IPsec tunnels: it checks the reachability of a tunnel representative IP and eventually, if unreachable, it tries to restore the whole tunnel.

 ## How to use